AristideBH/studioMDT/README.md

 Using your GitHub account with Vercel's free hosting service allows for a quick staging and production deployement to live url.

-> Preparing docs for Vercel usage
+> Preparing docs for Vercel usage...